t3n0/notes/python/cython.md

 2. **pure python** variant: the module is a standard `.py` file, we must `import cython` and declare variable following PEP-484 type hints and PEP 526 variable annotations.

 In the following we show the first variant (because I like it more).\
-Create a `module.pyx` file containing the following
+Create a `fastmodule.pyx` file containing the following

 ```python
 def f(double x):